 Nothing says you’ve arrived like getting your own Magic Quadrant.
 Earlier this month, Gartner issued its inaugural Magic Quadrant for Industrial IoT Platforms, signaling that a new and distinct market has emerged from the generic, catch-all of “the internet of things.”
 More importantly, the report defines the requirements and capabilities of Industrial IoT, or IIoT, in the context of executing an IoT business strategy.

 For those of us who have tired of the endless barrage of “reports” speculating on the IoT’s market size in 2025, this Magic Quadrant comes as welcome reading material.
-If you want to dive into the report itself, we’re sharing complimentary copies (you can get your copy here).
-In the meantime, here’s some of the takeaways that we’ve found particularly interesting at PTC:
+Here’s some of the takeaways that we’ve found particularly interesting at PTC:

 At PTC, we see the publication of this piece, and its findings, as indicative of a turning point in IIoT.
 Even two years ago, the capability portfolios and the vision to apply this technology wouldn’t have supported this report.
 At the same time, Gartner levels a challenging assessment at the market as a whole, indicating that this is a new market.
 There’s certainly some priorities and assertion in the fine print that we might disagree with, but the big picture is fairly accurate; IIoT has arrived, and it’s only going to mature and get more robust over the next several years, likely through internal innovation as well as acquisition of niche solution providers.